After a deservingly hyped Civil War, let’s answer the real question: Who has the better solo franchise – Iron Man or Captain America?

 Likewise, they both delivered their own brand of franchises.
 Iron Man is all slick and modern.
 Captain America is old school and gritty.
 So who can claim the bragging rights?

 Iron Man gave us a taste of what the Marvel Cinematic Universe has in store – perfect casting, well-funded CGI action, and superhero powers.
 Robert Downey Jr. was born to play Tony Stark, a human representation of the mecha nerd’s ultimate fantasy.
 Iron Man’s origins story is predictable, but it tackles a relevant issue just enough to make his narrative compelling without taking itself too seriously.
 The seamless CGI and pyrotechnics provide plenty of escapist entertainment.
-At the center of all this is an easily endearing Stark whose inventive ambition makes Iron Man interesting, which resuscitated RDJ’s career.
+At the center of it all is an easily endearing Stark.

 Round 1: Iron Man wins this round as the more enjoyable action hero flick for both comic fans and uninitiated moviegoers.
 This is not to say that Steve Rogers/Captain America doesn’t have potential.
 The straight laced superhero’s first swing isn’t just as exciting as Stark’s first flight.